Ringwood, Christchurch and Bournemouth Railway: Avon Lodge station

-The private station at Avon Lodge was the result of a clause inserted into the Company's authorising Act; Williams says that the 1859 Act had required the Company to keep a "lodge" where the line crossed the road at the entrance to Avon Cottage, and the owner or occupier had a perpetual right to exhibit a red flag by day and a red lamp by night against any 'ordinary train', which was required to stop.
-When express trains started operating on the line this became objectionable to the Company, and a lawsuit followed; the judgement allowed the Company to refuse to stop express trains.
+The private station at Avon Lodge was the result of a clause inserted into the company's authorising act; Williams says that the Ringwood, Christchurch and Bournemouth Railway Act 1859 (22 & 23 Vict. c. xcv) had required the company to keep a "lodge" where the line crossed the road at the entrance to Avon Cottage, and the owner or occupier had a perpetual right to exhibit a red flag by day and a red lamp by night against any 'ordinary train', which was required to stop.
+When express trains started operating on the line this became objectionable to the company, and a lawsuit followed; the judgment allowed the company to refuse to stop express trains.

 Evidently Avon Cottage was a considerable property: the census of 1871 calls Avon Cottage an "estate".
 The third Earl of Malmesbury owned it at the time of the authorisation of the line, but he sold it in 1863 and it was the purchaser's grandson who pressed the issue.

-The situation was described in the Railway Magazine:
+The situation was described in The Railway Magazine:

 On the London and South-Western Railway's line, between Ringwood and Christchurch, there is a private station worth notice.
 It is about a mile and a half from Ringwood, and is on the estate of Avon Castle, which place is now a private residence, tenanted and owned by Colonel Ralph Peacock.

 When the line in question was constructed the property here was owned by the late Turner Turner, Esq., and by arrangement with him certain private rights and privileges were allowed to exist by the railway company, which have obtained until to-day, and still continue.
 The proprietor of Avon Lodge Station has the sole right of using it either for passenger traffic or goods.
 The "general staff" consists of one man all told—and this man is station-master, signalman, booking-clerk, porter, etc., combined.
 This station is absolutely a "private" one...

 There is one small room on the platform which does duty as booking-hall, waiting-room, and station master's office, besides serving for a luggage bureau, etc. If any passenger, not being a guest or visitor to Avon Castle, however, wishes to alight at this interesting station, Col. Peacock does not usually raise any objection, and such passenger can generally have his wish gratified by informing the guard, who will specially stop the train at the platform.

-Sale to the LSWR
+Sale to the London and South Western Railway

 On 1 January 1874, the Ringwood, Christchurch and Bournemouth Railway was purchased by the LSWR.